DataDog/apps/docs/en/programming-model.md

 ## Context Data

 **Context** data provides information about the global and specific setting in which features mount in the Datadog UI.
-For example, in a custom widget the configured widget options will be present at `context.widget.options`, and on a dashboard the current template variables will be provided at `context.dashboard.templateVars`.
+For example, in a custom widget the configured widget options will be present at `context.widget.options`, and on a dashboard (both for custom widgets and dashboard menu item features), the current template variables will be provided at `context.dashboard.templateVars`.

 ### Getting initial context data